ozencelik/10lift-slackbot/README.md

 # Activity Tracking Slash Command App for Slack

 This is a sample project for a simple slash command to track your activities as a team on Slack.
-The app lets a user to type `/running` and/or `/biking` slash command to record the activity, as well as showing the leaderboards with `/leaderboard` command and most active acitivities for each user with `/mostactiveusers` command as a public slack message.
+The app lets a user to type `/running` and/or `/biking` slash command to record the activity, as well as showing the leaderboards with `/leaderboard` command and most active acitivities for each user with `/mostactiveacitiviesofusers` command as a public slack message.

 ## Sample messages

 ### Create a Slack app

-1. Save you `/running` time
+1. Save your `/running` time
 ---
 ![alt text](https://github.com/ozencelik/10lift-slackbot/blob/main/public/Screenshot_2.png)